augustocdias/augustocdias/README.md

 ### Hi there 👋, I'm Augusto.
 I'm a software engineer.
 Welcome to my gh page!

-- 🔭 I’m currently working in ...
+- 🔭 I’m currently working in Wire
 - 🌱 I’m currently working with and learning **Rust**
 - ⚡ Fun fact **I love football (soccer if you're American), gaming and cooking.**